Temporary Import Permits Service

 A. Procedures as above, except that there will be no meet and greet facility.

-C. The temporary import permit will be couriered to you before your departure to South Africa or to a handling agent at the port.
+C. The temporary import permit will be couriered to you before your departure to South Africa if there is sufficient time.
+Alternatively, it will be send to a handling agent at the port of entry.

 Please contact the PHASA office if you have any queries concerning the temporary importation of your firearms.